regen-network/open-science/socMapping/SOC_MappingGuide.md

 ## Understanding the StockSOC_ProcessPoints.ipynb script

-This script is used to process data output form the "StockSOC_ExtractPoints" script.
+This script is used to process data output from the "StockSOC_ExtractPoints" script.
 For each date where point data could be extracted from Sentinel imagery this script will determine the features (variables) that produce a linear regression with the best R2 value.
 You